JR'S Free Thought Pages |

 There is something infantile in the presumption that somebody else (parents in the case of children, God in the case of adults) has a responsibility to give your life meaning and point.
 It is all of a piece with the infantilism of those who, the moment they twist their ankle, look around for someone to sue.
 Somebody else must be responsible for my well-being, and somebody else must be to blame if I am hurt.
 Is it a similar infantilism that really lies behind the 'need' for a God? – Richard Dawkins, The God Delusion (2006)

+“There are no atheists in foxholes”, someone sanctimoniously told me when I was an impressionable kid, meaning that when the going gets tough, we all hedge our bets and turn to God.
+Well, having put childish things behind me as the passage from Paul in Corinthians demands[i], I’ve discovered that not only are there a few atheists in foxholes, but most decide to avoid foxholes for well considered reasons of prudence and morality.
 During my early childhood when I eventually discovered that Santa Claus, the Tooth Fairy and the Easter Bunny were nothing but fanciful chimeras not unlike the characters in the many bedtime stories our loving mother read to my brother and I, the same fate was in store for the Invisible Alpha Male in the Sky.
 Consider this: Have you ever asked a Christian why their invisible friend doesn't talk to Abdul's invisible friend?
 The obvious answer seems to be that they deny the existence or identity of each other's invisible friend and dismiss each other's “experiences”, “answered prayers” and “miracles”.
 Just like children.

 Should we respect faith?